Travel and Hospitality · Knowledge & Insight

 How do you automate product operations in travel agencies with AI?+

-What does it cost to automate product operations for a travel agencies company?+
+What does it cost to automate product operations for travel agencies teams?+

 Three phases, billed separately.
 Discovery sprint: $6k (2-week sprint).
 Build engagement: $22k–$30k (7-10 weeks).
 Run retainer: $3k–$5k / mo (optional, hourly bank also available). ~$34k–$60k typical year 1 (60% take the run option for ~6 months).
 Source curation, retrieval architecture, evaluation harness, and decision dashboards.